drmikecrowe/vscode-profile-extension-manager/README.md

 This project has been developed strictly on Linux, though it should work everywhere.
 If you find an issue, please report it in the [GitHub issue tracker](https://github.com/drmikecrowe/vscode-profile-extension-manager/issues).

+Executables are built using [pyinstaller](https://github.com/pyinstaller/pyinstaller) and are available for Linux, Windows and MacOS.
+Again, if any issues are found, please report them in the [GitHub issue tracker](https://github.com/drmikecrowe/vscode-profile-extension-manager/issues).

 ## Why?

 I tend to use a lot of extensions.
 Further, I find my self swithing frequently between TypeScript, Python and now C#.
 Sometimes I work in Azure.
 Othertimes in AWS.